Slideshow

 If C is good enough for your program, it's good enough for your presentation.

 Slideshow provides a framework for slide presentations on Plan 9 using the native draw(2) functions.
 You define a function per slide, with optional transitions between them, and an array of the steps of the presentation.
 The accompanying main.c and mkfile will build a program for your presentation which will allow you to step forward and backward through slides.
 The functions for your slides can use whatever draw functions you like: basic strings (or my wordwrap function), arbitrary drawing with draw(), line(), and friends, import arbitrary graphics with loadimage(), whatever.
-A few helper functions are provided to simplify common tasks.
+The included util.c includes several helper functions to simplify common tasks and provide a few common slide types.

 Two presentations are included in the distribution: demo, providing no content but showing the structure, and nile, a presentation on Nile which, while a work in progress, demonstrates many of the ways to build slides and transition between them.
 To make your own, you must create a new .c file for it, create one function for a slide, and define steptab[] containing at least that one function; you could copy demo.c and start adding to that.
 A proper man page is pending.